SE#PCFG: Semantically Enhanced PCFG for Password Analysis and Cracking: and Password Semantic Analysis

 \textbf{Newly added SFTs}: We introduce 14 new SFTs according to some observed gaps (e.g., what were acknowledged in \cite{Veras-NDSS2014}): 1) 5 SFTs for German words and 5 for French words; 2) Chinese acronyms; 3) \textsc{wkne} and \textsc{ube} to cover proper nouns and slangs; 4) \textsc{consonant} to cover consecutive consonants.

 In addition, we also label any other unknown SFTs as \textsc{nn}.
 To the best of our knowledge, the 43 SFTs form the richest set of password semantic information considered so far, and serve as a good base line for our implementation and experiments.
-The whole corpus is published as a public resource at [ANONYMIZED].
-Table~\ref{tab:SFTs} gives more details about the definitions of these SFTs and information sources we used.
+Table~\ref{tab:SFTs} gives more details about the definitions of these SFTs and sources we used.